-How To Make Your Flights Carbon Neutral
+How to: Make Your Flights Carbon Neutral

 Some distressing news recently surfaced with the publication of a new report measuring the ecological footprint of the human species.
 It was decided that on October 9, 2006, we started using more than the Earth can regenerate in a year.
 To be honest, I thought we were beyond that stage already but it’s somehow more terrible to hear we just passed that mark.